zoicware/ZOICWARE/features.md

 - **Replace Startmenu and Search with OpenShell** - this tweak will disable windows search and indexing to replace it with OpenShell and import a custom config for a minimal black startmenu, any current pinned shortcuts will be moved to the OpenShell pinned directory
 - **Restore Windows 10 Recycle Bin Icon** - this tweak will replace the windows 11 recycle bin icon with the old windows 10 icon
 - **Disable Bell Icon on Taskbar** - hide the notification bell icon on the taskbar
-     - **Note:** this will break the calender flyout when clicking the date and time
+     - **Note:** this will break the calendar flyout when clicking the date and time
 - **Restore Windows 10 Snipping Tool** - remove uwp snipping tool (screen sktech) and enable windows 10 snipping tool

 ## Install Network Driver